 - They are comfortable – this is one thing that really surprised me.
 Unlike a hard rigid kayak, I find the cushioning of an inflatable kayak way more comfortable.

-While yes, you do need to inflate and deflate an inflatable kayak overall, they are just way less effort than a hardshell kayak.
+While you do need to inflate and deflate an inflatable kayak overall, they are just way less effort than a hardshell kayak.

 Best Inflatable Kayaks Australia 2021 Comparison Chart

 In the inflatable kayak comparison chart below, we’ve listed all the kayaks reviewed in this guide.
-The chart provides a quick and easy way to compare inflatable kayaks and their features side by side so you can determine which inflatable kayak is best for you.
+The chart provides a quick and easy way to compare inflatable kayaks for sale and their features side by side so you can determine which inflatable kayak is best for you.

 |Brand||Image||Capacity / Weight||Kayak Weight||Inflated Size|